Gaultheria depressa

-Gaultheria depressa, commonly known as the mountain snow berry or alpine wax berry, is a small ground-hugging shrub of the heath family Ericaceae native to rocky alpine areas of Tasmania, Australia, and New Zealand.
+Gaultheria depressa, commonly known as the mountain snowberry or alpine wax berry, is a small ground-hugging shrub of the heath family Ericaceae native to rocky alpine areas of Tasmania, Australia, and New Zealand.

 Description

 In Australia, Gaultheria depressa is a prostrate shrub 10 to 20 cm high and 50 to 150 cm across.
 It grows larger in New Zealand.
 The small leaves can be oval or round and measure 0.5 to 1 cm in length and have serrate margins.
 The small white tubular flowers appear from September to January and are followed by white or red fruit which is around 1 cm in diameter.
 The berries are edible.

 Taxonomy

 Joseph Dalton Hooker described Gaultheria depressa in 1847 from a collection by Ronald Campbell Gunn at Ben Lomond in Tasmania.
-The species name is Latin depressa "flat".
+The species name is Latin depressa 'flat'.
 Analysis of DNA shows the next closest relative to Gaultheria depressa is the New Zealand species Gaultheria antipoda, which suggests the Australian populations of G. depressa dispersed to Australia from New Zealand.
 The next closest relative to the two species is the New Zealand species Gaultheria oppositifolia.